severhussein/sysc3303/README.txt

 General->Existing Project, you may choose Git->Projects From Git and select Clone URI option.
 Then input out git URL and eclipse will automatically download the repository.

-Brief explanation of the source directory: src
-|   Client.java				Contains the implementation of the client component
-|   CommonConstants.java		Contains the constants used in the three components
-|   Helper.java				Handy helper methods
-|   IntHostListener.java		Implementation of packet forwarding and error injection
-|   IntHostManager.java			main method of error simulator and UI
-|   InvalidPacketException.java		Custom exception to indicate the reception of an invalid packet
-|   RequestListener.java		main method, thread spawner and UI of the server
-|   RequestManager.java			Implementation of the rest of TFTP client/server interaction
-|   ServerScanner.java			Scans server for shutdown command
-|   Utils.java				Contains helper methods to printing packet contents
-|
-\---TftpPacketHelper			A directory containing TFTP help classes which encodes/decodes TFTP packets
-        TftpAckPacket.java
-        TftpDataPacket.java
-        TftpErrorPacket.java
-        TftpOackPacket.java
-        TftpPacket.java
-        TftpReadRequestPacket.java
-        TftpRequestPacket.java
-        TftpWriteRequestPacket.java
 *******************************************************************************
 To run the iteration 3: